 - Northwest Evaluation Association (NWEA) Primary Measures of Academic Progress (Primary MAP) and MAP test percentile ranks: The NWEA test has two versions: one which is for primary grade students and one for students who have learned to read for themselves.
 The Primary MAP test is given to students in kindergarten and first grades who are being considered for high ability in the next school year.
 The Primary MAP is taken on the computer with audio and visual supports (meaning it is read aloud to the student).
 The other NWEA test (2-5 MAP) is typically given to students who are able to read independently (students in grades 2-8 and K-1 students who are already-identified HA students or who are fluent readers take this version of the NWEA test).
 The NWEA assessments help determine how a child is performing on state standards and as compared to peers.
 The test is adjusted to the student’s present level automatically and contains a full bank of questions ranging through high school level.
 Thus, it is a better measure of achievement for high ability students than a grade-level test of standards such as ISTEP+.
 Percentile scores on the NWEA test indicate a child’s instructional achievement level in Reading and Math.
 If a child scores at the 50th percentile that means that his or her scores are equal to or surpass 50% of all other children in the same grade nationwide taking the same test.
 The 50th percentile is considered average.
 The committee uses 95th percentile on MAP and 98th percentile on Primary MAP as one indicator that a student needs advanced curriculum and/or instruction.
 Please remember that having only one indicator does not qualify a child for identification.

-- Since scores change so much during elementary years we consider both achievement and ability scores when making placement recommendations.
+- Since scores change so much during elementary years we consider both achievement, ability scores, and teacher observations when making placement recommendations.
 At the middle school level we consider achievement or ability scores.